Ngātokimatawhaorua - Waitangi Treaty Grounds

 sketchfab

-The waka house on the site shelters the world’s largest ceremonial war canoe.
-The name of the canoe comes from a traditional story from the Ngāpuhi tribe which resides near the treaty grounds.
-According to their legend, Ngātokimatawhaorua was the name of the migratory canoe that created their tribe.
-Work began on the canoe in 1937, in anticipation for the centennial commemoration for the Treaty of Waitangi.
-The canoe itself is 35 meters long, weighs six tons when dry, twelve tons when in water, and requires at least seventy-six individuals to row it.
-LiDAR and photogrammetric data are available for this project at openheritage3D.org https://openheritage3d.org/project.php?id=v1pz-0r22
+The majestic waka house on the site proudly shelters the world's largest ceremonial war canoe, a true marvel of engineering and cultural significance.
+The name of this magnificent vessel is deeply rooted in a traditional tale from the Ngāpuhi tribe, which has been a long-standing presence near the historic treaty grounds.
+According to their rich legend, Ngātokimatawhaorua was the name given to the migratory canoe that played a pivotal role in shaping their tribe's history.
+Construction on this incredible canoe began in 1937, with a sense of urgency and anticipation building towards the centennial commemoration of the Treaty of Waitangi.
+Measuring an impressive 35 meters in length, the canoe weighs a staggering six tons when dry and a whopping twelve tons when fully submerged in water, requiring at least seventy-six skilled individuals to row it through the waves.
+For those interested in exploring this project further, LiDAR and photogrammetric data are readily available on openheritage3D.org, offering a unique glimpse into the history and craftsmanship that went into creating this remarkable war canoe.

 Download Model from sketchfab